Security Printing and Minting Corporation of India: Corporatisation

 Industrial Finance Corporation of India (IFCI) Limited was appointed as a consultant to study the working of the nine units and present a feasibility report for their corporatization.
-Accordingly, it was decided to form a wholly owned corporation by taking over all the nine security presses/mints/security paper mill.
-The Union Cabinet in its meeting held on 2 September 2005 approved the formation of a wholly owned corporation, namely, the Security Printing and Minting Corporation of India Limited (SPMCIL).
+Accordingly, it was decided to form a wholly owned corporation by taking over all nine security presses/mints/security paper mills.
+The Union Cabinet, in its meeting held on 2 September 2005, approved the formation of a wholly owned corporation, namely, the Security Printing and Minting Corporation of India Limited (SPMCIL).
 The corporation was incorporated under the Companies Act on 13 January 2006.